-Pre-entry experience is essential, and can be gained through volunteering and internships.
-Work experience helps you build the necessary practical skills and develop awareness of visitor needs.
-It also gives you the opportunity to get to know people in the field.
-Ideally, aim for experience where you can help to mount an exhibition or work with visitor services.
+Pre-entry experience is essential and can be gained through volunteering and internships.
+Through work experience you can develop the practical skills needed for this role, gaining an understanding of visitor needs and having the opportunity to network with people in the field.
+Ideally, aim for experience in which you can help to mount an exhibition or work with visitor services.

 When applying for work experience, it's worth considering smaller museums/galleries as they are more likely to provide a greater range of experience.
 Most museums and galleries take on volunteers and a number have formal paid internship schemes.
 For advice on applying for internships and volunteer programmes, see Museums Association (MA) - Careers.

 Consider making speculative applications if you can't find any vacancies.
 The MA lists national and international organisations, which may be useful for identifying international experience.
 Competition for jobs is keen, even for volunteer posts.